Finite element approximation for the fractional eigenvalue problem: Numerical results

 \subsubsection{Unit ball}

 Let us consider the fractional eigenvalue problem on the two-dimensional unit ball.
-In \cite{DKKMeijer}, the weighted operator $u \mapsto (-\Delta)^s (\w \, u)$ is studied, where $\w (x) = (1-|x|^2)^s_+.$ In particular, explicit formulas for eigenvalues and eigenfunctions are established.
+In \cite{DKKMeijer}, the weighted operator $u \mapsto (-\Delta)^s (\w^s \, u)$ is studied, where $\w^s (x) = (1-|x|^2)^s_+.$ In particular, explicit formulas for eigenvalues and eigenfunctions of this operator are established.
 Furthermore, in \cite{DydaKuznetsovKwasnicki} the same authors exploit these expressions to obtain two-sided bounds for the eigenvalues of the fractional Laplacian in the unit ball in any dimension.
-This method provides sharp estimates; however, it depends on the decomposition of the fractional Laplacian as a weighted operator, and the weight $\w$ is only explicitly known for the unit ball.
+This method provides sharp estimates; however, it depends on the decomposition of the fractional Laplacian as a weighted operator, and the weight $\w^s$ is only explicitly known for the unit ball.

-In Table \ref{tab:ordenes_bola}, our results for the first eigenvalue are compared with those of \cite{DydaKuznetsovKwasnicki} for different values of $s$.
+In Table \ref{tab:ordenes_bola}, our results for the first eigenvalue are compared with those of \cite{DydaKuznetsovKwasnicki} for different values of $s$, {computed over a family of uniform meshes with mesh sizes $h \in \{1/30, 1/35, 1/40, 1/45, 1/50 \}$}.
 This comparison serves as a test for the validity of the code we are employing.
 As well as the extrapolated value of $\lambda^{(1)}$ and the numerical order of convergence, for every $s$ considered we exhibit an upper bound for the first eigenvalue.
-These outcomes are consistent with those from \cite{DydaKuznetsovKwasnicki} and the theoretical order of convergence given by \eqref{ordenaut}.
+These outcomes are consistent with those from \cite{DydaKuznetsovKwasnicki} and the theoretical order of convergence given by Theorem \ref{teo:ordenenergia}.

+Computations with graded meshes were carried out for this domain as well.
+The grading parameter $\mu$ in \eqref{eq:H} was set to be equal to $2$, {and meshes were taken with about the same total of degrees of freedom as in the experiments with uniform meshes}.
+For a description of how to build these graded meshes, we refer the reader to Section 5.2 in \cite{AcostaBorthagaray}.
+In Table \ref{tab:graded_ball} we summarize our findings.
+For $s \ge\nicefrac12$, we estimated the order of convergence towards the first eigenvalue both with uniform and graded meshes, and also compared the extrapolated value of this eigenvalue.
+An increase in the convergence rate, in agreement with Theorem \ref{teo:ordenenergia}, is observed.

+{ The grading parameter $\mu = 2$ is optimal for every $s$.
+Indeed, this parameter is in correspondence with the weight in the regularity estimate from Proposition \ref{prop:regintro}.
+In this sense, the greater $\mu$ is, the greater the weight can be taken, and thus, the greater the differentiability order of solutions is.
+Therefore, increasing $\mu$ leads to an increment on the order of convergence with respect to the mesh size parameter.
+However, if $\mu > 2$ this effect is compensated by the growth in the number of degrees of freedom.
+We refer the reader to \cite{survey} for details. }